Noahfireball1/VTFVDMGPS/README.md

-# VTFVDMGPS
+# FlightVehicleDynamicModel
-This respository contains code to run a vector tracking algorithm using data generated from Noahfireball1/FlightVehicleDynamicModel and simulated IQ files
+This repository contains the simulink model to simulate a fixed flight vehicle given tables specified in the documentation.
+The example model is a diamond DA-40.